worthmine/Caller-Easy/README.md

 All the above will return 'main::foo'

-Now you can chiose the way you much prefer
+Now you can choise the way you much prefer

 # DESCRIPTION